CFES

 Examples of how each section of the portfolio may be kept:

-• Log of Educational Activities: This should be kept contemporaneously (daily, weekly, or monthly) and should include what is actually done by the student- not what is "planned" to be done.
-You may like to keep plans and then check mark or notate what is actually completed by the student afterwards Here are some of the ways I have seen the log of activities kept:
+- Log of Educational Activities: This should be kept contemporaneously (daily, weekly, or monthly) and should include completed activities- not what is "planned" to be done.
+You may like to keep plans and then check mark or notate what is actually completed by the student afterward.
+Here are some of the ways I have seen the log of activities kept:

-• List of Reading Materials Used: This can kept in a list form or noted throughout the log as completed.
-If your family often purchases reading materials or checks out materials from a library you can keep the receipts.
+- List of Reading Materials Used: This can be kept in a list form or noted throughout the log of activities.
+If your family often purchases reading materials, or checks out materials from a library, you can keep the receipts as a list.
 They should be specific to each student.

 Portfolio Examples:

-The following examples are some of the ways I have seen portfolios organized.
+The following examples describe how I have seen portfolios organized.
 If the required portfolio contents are included, you can be as creative as you like with the ways in which you piece them together.

 The Binder or File Box

-The binder/file box portfolio is probably the version I see the most.
+The binder/file box portfolio is the version I see most often.
 The way in which the binder/box is organized is often varied by family.
 Most will include the log of educational activities, list of reading materials and then work samples.
-Here are some ideas for ways you could organize the divided sections for work samples:
+Here are some ideas for organization:

 The Textbooks/Workbooks/Online Programs